ashleyyqin/ydn-data-spissues2020/README.md

 ## Data and Processing
 We obtained the data from a survey we sent out to the Class of 2020 consisting of 18 post-graduate-related questions (google doc with questions asked can be found [here](https://docs.google.com/document/d/1WeCXNHqUoPbkZAsoHZqtk6StX4t-Fxv2gp5JJ_zdeDA/edit?usp=sharing)).
 Out of 1,386 seniors, 337 responded--a response rate of 24.2%.

-`YDN Senior Survey.csv` is the raw dataset, which you are free to use for your own exploration.
+`spissuesproj.Rmd` was the script used to clean and analyze the data. `YDN Senior Survey.csv` is the raw dataset, which you are free to use for your own exploration.

 ## Visualization
 Tableau was used to create visualizations for the data.